 Youth Center

-The Youth Center, operated by Plymouth School District Community Education and Recreation and owned by the City of Plymouth, offers a safe place for registered students in grades 5-8.
+The Youth Center, owned by the City of Plymouth and operated by Plymouth School District Community Education and Recreation, offers a safe place for registered students in grades 5-8.

 Quick Links